impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 ```

-Judging by the `)` terminator character and the `;;` a few lines down, we can see that this is another pattern that the case statement will match against.
-The only thing that throws me off is the difference between the above pattern (`*/* )`) and the one in my experiment script (`* )`), which I borrowed from the link on case statements.
+Judging by the `)` terminator character and the `;;` a few lines down, we can see that this is another clause of our case statement, and that `*/*` is a pattern that the case statement will match against.

+One difference I notice is that the `*/* )` pattern here doesn't exactly match the `* )` pattern in the example code we read earlier.

-The pattern searches for a forward-slash, with zero or more arbitrary characters before and/or after it.
-To me, that looks like it's trying to match against a file path.
+It looks like our pattern here searches for a forward-slash, surrounded on either side with zero or more arbitrary characters.
+The one thing I can think of which would match that pattern is a file path.
 Let's check that with an experiment.

-### Experiment: how to check for a filepath in a case statement
+#### Experiment: matching the `*/*` pattern

 I make a `bash` script which looks like so